D3REKZHANG/pixelpalette/README.md

 Built with React, Next.js, and Material Ui.

 Using this project as an opportunity to learn Next.js and Material UI.
-So far, they are awesome libraries that make everything so much easier!
+So far, they are awesome libraries that make writing React apps so much faster!

 I have a processing.js file found at the root path that handles all pixel manipulation logic.
 I will admit that working with Javascript's canvas and built-in ImageData class is more annoying than I anticipated.
 It's a great learning opportunity though and I think I have a deeper understanding of Javascript's core features because of it.